AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/mange-user-access.md

 - creating [custom roles](./manage-roles.md#specific-access-roles) using the Collaboration resource
 - the list of permissions included in the Collaborations resource

+>[!NOTE]
+>
+>Additionally, a user must be assigned to a role containing the **[!UICONTROL Prod]** permission in the **[!UICONTROL Sandboxes]** resources.
+Both standard roles contain this permission.
+If you choose to assign a user a custom role instead of a standard role, you must ensure one of the roles they are assigned to contain this permission.

 Once you've chosen or created a role that encompasses the level of access your user needs, you need to assign the user to that role.

 #### Assign a role